Updated May 2023

-- modelling specific parts and shapes required by the script
+- Modelling specific parts and shapes required by the script

-- creating frames and characters
+- Creating frames and characters

-- applying your knowledge of timing, weight, and posing
+- Applying your knowledge of timing, weight, and posing

-- using 2D animation software like ToonBoom Harmony, Adobe Flash, and After Effects to create and edit images
+- Using 2D animation software like ToonBoom Harmony, Adobe Flash, and After Effects to create and edit images

-- working closely with other team members, such as 3D artists, graphic designers, producers, animators, and technical departments
+- Working closely with other team members, such as 3D artists, graphic designers, producers, animators, and technical departments

-- working under pressure and within tight deadlines
+- Working under pressure and within tight deadlines

-- dealing with production issues and solving problems
+- Dealing with production issues and solving problems

-Working with more experienced animators will offer excellent opportunities to make industry connections, enhance your skills, and open up more advanced job roles.
+Working with more experienced animators will offer excellent opportunities to make industry connections, enhance your skills, and open up more advanced roles.

-2D animation for websites & marketing
+2D animation careers in websites & marketing

 You might consider working for a website design firm or marketing agency.
 More than ever, animation and illustration are being used to create more beautiful, impactful, and unique websites.